Stéphane Richard

-Stéphane Richard (born 24 August 1961) is a French businessman who has been serving as chief executive officer and chairman of the worldwide mobile phone network Orange since 2011.
-In December 2021, he resigned as both chairman and chief executive of the group.
+Stéphane Richard (born 24 August 1961) is a French businessman who was the chief executive officer and chairman of the worldwide mobile phone network Orange from 2011 to 2021.
+In December 2021, he resigned after being sentenced for complicity in fraud and misuse of public funds.
+He will officially take charge of the presidency of Olympique de Marseille on 2 July 2026.

 Early life

 The son of a mining engineer and grandson of a shepherd, Richard was born in Caudéran in the Gironde department in Aquitaine (South-West France), on 24 August 1961.
 He studied at HEC Paris and École nationale d'administration in Strasbourg.

 Career

 Richard made his fortune from his involvement in the leveraged buyout of Nexity, a property development subsidiary of Compagnie Générale des Eaux, the group he joined in 1992.

 French government

 From 2007 until 2009 Richard was chief of staff to Christine Lagarde, then French Minister for the Economy, Industry, and Employment.

 Orange

 Richard joined Orange in September 2009, becoming deputy chief executive.
 He was appointed chief executive of Orange S.A. on 1 March 2011.
 In 2019, Orange voted to renew his mandate.
 A popular chief executive, Richard is credited with improving revenues and market share in the competitive French telecoms market and restoring relations with unions after a spate of suicides shook the company.

 In late 2021, Richard announced his intention to stay in his position for a fourth term after his mandate ends in May 2022.
 When he was given a one year-suspended prison sentence in a fraud case in France unconnected to the company, he handed in his resignation in November 2021.

 In November 2021, he was sentenced for complicity in fraud and misuse of public funds in the Crédit Lyonnais arbitration case and he announced that he resigns from his position as CEO of Orange S.A.